 Volunteer Tasks Include:

 A variety of formal and informal means are used to recruit volunteers.
 Volunteers are selected based upon their qualifications in relation to the needs of the Woburn Public Library at any given time, and based on their ability to commit to a consistent schedule of volunteer hours.
-Selection of volunteers is the responsibility of the Assistant Director.
-Prospective volunteers are required to fill out a Volunteer Application Form and schedule an interview with the Assistant Director.
+Prospective volunteers are required to fill out a Volunteer Application Form.
+If the prospective volunteer’s skills and availability match the library’s current need, they will be contacted by staff.
 Applications are kept on file for a period of one year.
 Volunteers in grades 9-12 may volunteer with parental consent; a parent must sign the Volunteer Application Form.
 Volunteers aged 18 and older must have a Massachusetts CORI background check completed initially and then every three years by the City of Woburn.
 CORI paperwork will be filled out during the interview process.

 Student Interns are volunteers selected through contacts with area high schools and colleges.
 A clear description of and timeline for the internship will be developed by the Library and the representative high school or college, and must stress the value of the project for both the student and the Library.
 Because much staff time will be required, each project must be carefully planned and approved by the Director before the student intern is accepted.
-The Assistant Director will be responsible for the training and supervision of the student intern, as well as any reporting requirements.
-A method and schedule for evaluation will be agreed upon between the student intern and the Assistant Director before the student intern is accepted.
+A method and schedule for evaluation will be agreed upon between the student intern and the staff member for whom the intern is assisting before the student intern is accepted.
 Participation in a student internship program shall be considered a privilege which may be revoked at any time by the Woburn Public Library.
 The student intern may voluntarily withdraw from the internship at any time.
 The Library does not have paid internships.